 - Managers may appoint any other team member to fulfill any part of their duties at any time.

-- Player Registration for Spring Season closes on March 25, 2012.
-No players may be added to rosters after March 25, 2012, without consent of the Managers Council.
-Final Ratings Rosters are due March 26, 2012.
+- Player Registration for Spring Season closes on Saturday, January 20, 2018.
+No players may be added to rosters after Friday, January 19, 2018, without consent of the Managers Council.
+Rosters are due Friday, January 19, 2018.

 - Any of the 27 player rating questions for any player may be protested by any Manager or player (self).
 An individual player may protest their own ratings to the Managers Council, but should first attempt to work it out with their own Manager.